michellewu1098/SHIVAProject/README.md

 ## Downloading and installing the software to use for free
 Please download the '**SHIVA_x64.exe**' installer file from the '**Installers**' folder.

+Details about the software and its features can be found here: https://sen-bu.co.uk/shiva-project/

 ## To download and modify the project: